FRCA Notes

 • Electrodes measure effect as compound muscle action potentials; CMAPs

-• Injury indicated by complete loss (absence) of CMAPs
+• Injury is indicated by complete loss (absence) of CMAPs

 • Transient loss may not indicate nerve injury